fresheneesz/bitcoinThroughputAnalysis/README.md

 ![latencyIntuition.png](latencyIntuition.png)

-As you can see, bandwidth is likely the largest component, since the slowest connection in the path to any node is the limiting factor (and the end-node being transferred to is most likely to be the slowest machine in the path).
+As you can see, latency is likely the largest component.
 Latency also makes up a significant fraction of the delay.
 It is also the most difficult component to improve, since latency of physical links is limited by the speed of light.
 Transaction validation can be a significant source of delay, but probably not quite as significant as latency at current blocksizes.
 Bandwidth affects delay the least.
 However, as blocksize increases, transfer time and validation time increase while latency doesn't.
 So these factors do still affect centralization pressure in a significant way.

 I estimated the maximum block size both in a situation without a sybil attack and with a sybil attack.
 If a sybil attack is in effect, sybil attackers could theoretically keep a low enough profile to not get banned but still slow down block propagation.
 They would do this by contributing at-average or slightly below-average amounts to the network, and by taking up valuable connections.
 If a sybil attacker has 50% of the public nodes, this would effectively reduce the usable connections by half.

+Because Bitcoin doesn't need the majority of users to mine, the nodes that mine can be machines with higher required resources.
+And because of the nature of a well-connected network that data will propagate through the fastest links first, slower nodes in the network won't affect how quickly miners receive block data.
+This actually makes mining centralization pressure currently one of the least constraining factors.

 For the given goal of 0.1% centralization pressure for a miner with 25% of the hashpower, the upper-bound on average propagation time is 2.4 seconds.
-With my estimations for these values, we currently aren't meeting the goal in a non-sybil environment.
-The maximum blocksize that meets the goal is 600 KB.
-Its not much different for an environment with 50% sybil nodes.
+With my estimations for these values, we are currently well within goals even in a sybil environment.
+The maximum blocksize that meets the goal is 20 MB.

 Keep in mind, the estimates given about centralization pressure are by far the estimates I'm least sure about in this write up, and centralization pressure is highly dependent on a ton of factors including connectivity of the network, geographic distribution of machines with various properties (processor power, bandwidth, latency, etc), network infrastructure, miner connectivity, and more.
 The FIBRE network is currently critical for keeping centralization pressure to a minimum, and we should attempt to maintain networks like that if at all possible.

-However, latency cannot be eliminated entirely and a small amount of centralization pressure will always exist for a proof of work system.
-Since latency improves very slowly and block propagation is primarly gated on latency, infrastructure improvements will not quickly solve this problem for us.
+While this may not be a problem now, latency cannot be eliminated entirely and a small amount of centralization pressure will always exist for any proof of work system.
+Since latency improves very slowly and block propagation is primarly gated on latency, infrastructure improvements for latency will not keep up with other factors (like CPU and memory cost).
+This means that centraliztion pressure will likely become more of an issue over time, relatively speaking in comparison to those other factors.

 # Summary of the Current Bottlenecks